nychealth/covid-vaccine-data/Readme.md

 * **Doses Delivered**: The number of COVID-19 vaccine doses that have been delivered to immunizing providers since December 14, 2020, including hospitals, community health centers, clinics, mass vaccination hubs and pharmacies.

 * **Doses Administered**: The number of COVID-19 vaccine doses that have been administered in NYC and reported to the CIR.
-This includes doses administered to NYC residents and to eligible non-NYC residents, including those who work or study in NYC.
+This includes doses administered to NYC residents and to non-NYC residents, including those who work or study in NYC.

 * **Doses Number**: Dose information is reported by date of vaccination.
 Of the vaccines currently authorized for emergency use in the United States, two vaccines (Pfizer-BioNTech and Moderna) require two doses, and one vaccine (Johnson & Johnson/Janssen) requires a single dose.
 	* **Dose 1 of 2**: First dose administered of a two-dose vaccine series (Pfizer-BioNTech and Moderna)
 	* **Dose 2 of 2**: Second dose administered of a two-dose vaccine series (Pfizer-BioNTech and Moderna)
 	* **Single dose**: The dose administered of a single-dose vaccine (Johnson & Johnson/Janssen)

-* **People Vaccinated**: The number of people who have been vaccinated for COVID-19 in NYC is based on data reported to the CIR.
-These data include NYC and eligible non-NYC residents vaccinated in NYC, as well as NYC residents who were vaccinated outside NYC but reported to the CIR by an NYC provider or by the NYS Immunization Information System (NYSIIS).
+* **People Vaccinated**: The number of people who have been vaccinated for COVID-19 is based on data reported to the CIR.
+These data include NYC residents vaccinated at a NYC facility, as well as those who were vaccinated outside of NYC and reported to the CIR by an NYC provider, the NYS Immunization Information System (NYSIIS), or the New Jersey Immunization Information System (NJIIS).
+Information on the number of non-NYC residents vaccinated at NYC facilities can also be found in select datasets of this repository.
 Patient records are deduplicated since information on the same patient may be submitted by multiple providers.
 Vaccination status is classified into the following categories:

     * **Partially Vaccinated**: The number of people who have received only the first dose of a two-dose vaccine series (i.e. Pfizer-BioNtech or Moderna).
     * **Fully Vaccinated**: The number of people who have received both doses of a two-dose vaccine series (i.e. Pfizer-BioNtech or Moderna), or one dose of a single-dose vaccine (i.e. Johnson & Johnson/Janssen).